microsoft/ivy/doc/examples/client_server_example.md

 Since we didn't specify any conjectured invariant formulas in the input file, IVy starts with the empty set of conjectures.
-This trivially satisfies the initiation and consecution conditions, but probably won't satisfy the saftey condition.
+This trivially satisfies the initiation and consecution conditions, but probably won't satisfy the safety condition.
 We'll try anyway and see what goes wrong.
-We select the "check inductiveness" operation, like this:
+We select the `Check induction` operation, like this:

 ![IVy screenshot](images/client_server2.png)

-Here's what IVY says:
+Here's what IVy says:

 ![IVy screenshot](images/client_server3.png)